klintan/ros2_pytorch/README.md

 # ROS2 PyTorch node

 Run a PyTorch model in C++ in ROS2.
+A template node to be able to adapt to whatever model you want to run, for instance object detection of people and bikes.

 Features